probotics2018/PRRCounter/README.md

 -----------------

 ### Expected Outcome
-1. To generate the expected outcome, install PRRCounter on a
+1. To generate the expected outcome, install PRRCounter on a repository and create a file called `Github.json`.
+This file should be structured like [this](https://github.com/probotics2018/PRRCounter/blob/master/Github.json) where the number next to `"approved-reviewer-count"` is the required number of approved reviews a Pull Request must have before being allowed to merge into the master branch

 ### Troubleshooting
 If Heroku cannot detect that we're using NodeJS, use command `heroku buildpacks:set heroku/nodejs` to set the language to NodeJS